Simple Chipping Tips for Around The Greens

 Most time I see amateurs chipping with a sand wedge or 60 degree wedge around the greens.
 In most cases you really don’t need that much loft to move the ball a shorter distance.
 Unless, we need to stop the ball or don’t have any green to work with.

-Stand Closer To The Ball When Chipping
+Should I Stand Closer To The Ball When Chipping?

 Another common mistake I see in some of my students is that they stand way too far away from the ball at address for a chip shot.
 Standing a little bit closer to the ball gives you more control over the ball.
 This allows for you to have a more “toe down” approach to impact.
 If the toe of the club touches the ground first you can never chunk your shot.
+This also helps you be able to make more of a putting stroke allowing the ball to come out low and rolling towards it target.

 Open Your Left Side to The Target